thisjustin816/thisjustin816/README.md

 **Lead Platform Engineer**
 _2024 - Present_

-Architect, build, and maintain continuous integration/continuous delivery framework services for software development teams across 30+ lines of business and projects, using Terraform, Azure DevOps, and the Azure cloud.
+Architect, build, and maintain CI/CD and infrastructure automation for 30+ development teams across diverse software products using Terraform, Azure DevOps, and the Azure cloud.
+Collaborate with cross-functional engineering teams to ensure consistent, auditable infrastructure standards that support secure data processing and analytics workflows.

-- Developed an automated drift reporting system for 2000+ Terraform IaC pipelines, enabling quick identification and remediation of configuration drift by updating a shared dashboard and filing work items in Azure DevOps.
+- Developed an automated drift reporting system for 2,000+ Terraform IaC pipelines, enabling proactive detection and remediation of configuration drift through shared dashboards and automated ticket creation.
-- Created automated tooling via Terraform and PowerShell to migrate batches of virtual machines across Azure tenants, reducing manual errors and wait times by up to 90%.
+- Built PowerShell and Terraform-based tooling to migrate batches of virtual machines across Azure tenants, reducing manual intervention and wait times by up to 90% while improving reliability.

 ### NUVASIVE (now Globus Medical), San Diego, CA